Dotan53/Crowdfunding_ETL-Project-2-/README.md

 ## Purpose

 Extract-transform-load ("ETL") mini project, which involved building an ETL pipeline with Python, Pandas and PostgresSQL.
 Through data transformation of Excel data in a Jupyter Notebook, four CSV files were created, which formed the basis for an Entity Relationship Diagram ("ERD") and table schema.
-Finally, the CSV file data was loaded into a Postgres SQL database (see screenshots of database tables).
+Finally, the CSV file data was loaded into a Postgres SQL database.

 ## Summary of Instructions